All about Soot (draft)

 11.2.
 Custom Analyses

-Inject custom inter-procedural analyses into wjtp
+Inject custom inter-procedural analyses into wjtp pack and

-intra-procedural analyses into jtp
+intra-procedural analyses into jtp pack.

 public class MySootMainExtension { public static void main(String[] args) { // Inject the analysis tagger into Soot PackManager.v().getPack("jtp") .add(new Transform("jpt.myanalysistagger", MyAnalysisTagger.instance())); // Invoke soot.Main with arguments given Main.main(args); } }